 1) Arm yourself with information.

 The first thing you want to do is take look at your affiliate stats for the past year.
-Are you making money?
+Are you making money just like you would on games?
 If so, who are you making the most money with?
 Also, which brands are getting the most conversions?
 Note: the answer to questions #2 and #3 may not be the same brand.
 You might make a lot more money from one store with a higher commission, but get most of your conversions (or sales) from a brand with a lower commission.
 This is important info to have, and it's exactly why this article is focused on raising those commission rates.

 2) Focusing on the names with the highest conversion rates, ask the brand (or your contact for the brand's affiliate program) if they're able to raise your baseline commission.

 Don't ever phrase this request as though the brand is doing you a “favor” or that they should be “really nice” and raise your commissions.
 This is a business relationship.
 You need to be able to prove, with facts and hard numbers, why it's in this brand's best interests to give more of their money to you.
 It's incredibly important to be professional in your request.
 Capitalization, grammar, spelling…it all matters when you're asking for money.